-Feature Objective All areas of the site affected by the development Safe, stable & non-pollutingFit for the intended post-mining land use/s Areas proposed for native ecosystem re-establishment Restore self-sustaining native woodland ecosystems characteristic of vegetation communities found in the local area, as shown conceptually in Figure 4 in Appendix 2.
-Establish areas of self-sustaining: riparian habitat, within any diverted and/or re- established creek lines and retained water features; potential habitat for threatened flora and fauna species; and wildlife corridors, as far as is reasonable and feasible, and as shown conceptually in Figure 4 in Appendix 2.
-Areas proposed for agricultural land Establish/restore grassland areas to support sustainable agricultural activities Achieve the nominated land capability classification Other land affected by the development Restore ecosystem function, including maintaining of establishing self-sustaining ecosystems comprised of local native plant species (unless DRG agrees otherwise) Final Landform Stable and sustainable for the intended post-mining land use/s Integrated with surrounding natural landforms Incorporate micro-relief and drainage lines that are consistent with surrounding topography, to the greates extent practicable Maximise surface water drainage to the natural environment (excluding final void catchment) Final voids Designed as long term groundwater sinks to maximise ground water flows across back filled pits to the final void Minimise to the greatest extent practicable: the size and depth of final voids; the drainage catchment of final voids; any high wall instability risk; and the risk of flood interaction Surface infrastructure of the development To be decommissioned and removed, unless DRG agree otherwise Rehabilitation materials Materials from areas disturbed under this conser (including topsoils, substrates and seeds) are to be recovered, managed and used as rehabilitation resources to the greatest extent practicable Water quality Water retained on the site is fit for the intended post mining land use/s Water discharged from the site is suitable for receiving waters and fit for aquatic ecology and riparian vegetation Community Ensure public safety Minimise adverse socio-economic effects associated with mine closure
+Feature Objective All areas of the site affected by the development Safe, stable & non-pollutingFit for the intended post-mining land use/s Areas proposed for native ecosystem re-establishment • Restore self-sustaining native woodland ecosystems characteristic of vegetation communities found in the local area, as shown conceptually in Figure 4 in Appendix 2.
+Establish areas of self-sustaining:

+Feature Objective riparian habitat, within any diverted and/or re- established creek lines and retained water features; potential habitat for threatened flora and fauna species; and wildlife corridors, as far as is reasonable and feasible, and as shown conceptually in Figure 4 in Appendix 2.
+Areas proposed for agricultural land Establish/restore grassland areas to support sustainable agricultural activities Ashings the province of lead constitute along fination.
+Other land affected by the Achieve the nominated land capability classification development Restore ecosystem function, including maintaining or establishing self-sustaining ecosystems comprised of local native plant species (unless the Resources Regulator agrees otherwise) Final Landform Stable and sustainable for the intended post-mining land use/s Integrated with surrounding natural landforms Incorporate micro-relief and drainage lines that are consistent with surrounding topography, to the greatest extent practicable Maximise surface water drainage to the natural environment (excluding final void catchment) Final voids Designed as long term groundwater sinks to maximise ground water flows across back filled pits to the final void Minimise to the greatest extent practicable: the size and depth of final voids; the drainage catchment of final voids; any high wall instability risk; and the risk of flood interaction Surface infrastructure of the development To be decommissioned and removed, unless the Resources Regulator agrees otherwise Rehabilitation materials Materials from areas disturbed under this consent (including topsoils, substrates and seeds) are to be recovered, managed and used as rehabilitation resources, to the greatest extent practicable Water quality Water retained on the site is fit for the intended post- mining land use/s Water discharged from the site is suitable for receiving waters and fit for aquatic ecology and riparian vegetation Community Ensure public safety Minimise adverse socio-economic effects associated with mine closure